Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 In clinical studies of RA, 775 patients treated with daily Kineret doses of 30 mg, 75 mg, 150 mg, 1 mg/kg or 2 mg/kg, there was an increase of 2.4% to 5.3% in total cholesterol levels 2 weeks after start of Kineret treatment, without a dose-response relationship.
 A similar pattern was seen after 24 weeks Kineret treatment.
 Placebo treatment (n=213) resulted in a decrease of approximately 2.2% in total cholesterol levels at week 2 and 2.3% at week 24.
 No data are available on LDL or HDL cholesterol.

-Kineret has been studied in 36 CAPS patients, 15 SJIA patients and 71 patients with other forms of JIA, aged 8 months to <18 years, for up to 5 years.
+Kineret has been studied in 36 patients with CAPS, 21 patients with SJIA and 71 patients with other forms of JIA, aged 8 months to <18 years, for up to 5 years.
 With the exception of infections and related symptoms that were more frequently reported in patients <2 years of age, the safety profile was similar in all paediatric age groups.
+In addition, 306 paediatric patients with Still's disease have been followed for up to more than 9 years in a non-interventional long-term safety study.
 The safety profile in paediatric patients was similar to that seen in adult populations and no clinically relevant new adverse reactions were seen.

 Reporting of suspected adverse reactions